dvanmosselbeen/TryHackMe_writeups/empline/README.md

 ## Maybe yet other methods

 - [CVE-2019-0211](https://www.exploit-db.com/exploits/46676) - As this is about `Apache` version `2.4.29` this exploit can maybe also work out to gain root privilege: <https://www.exploit-db.com/exploits/46676>

-Mission accomplished!

-Hopefully you enjoyed as much as I did :-)